Gluten Free Pumpkin Bread Recipe (Dairy Free, Low FODMAP)

 - Maple Syrup.
 I use maple syrup in almost all my baked goods.
 Feel free to experiment with another sweetener like cane sugar, coconut sugar, or allulose (a non-nutritive sweetener).

 - Vegetable Oil.
 I use a heart-healthy neutral oil like avocado oil or expeller-pressed high oleic sunflower oil.
-Other vegetable oils to use include organic canola oil, olive oil (may add some bitterness to your pumpkin bread), or coconut oil (will be higher in saturated fat).
+Other vegetable oils to consider include organic canola oil, olive oil (which may add some bitterness to your pumpkin bread), or coconut oil (which will be higher in saturated fat).

 - Bittersweet Chocolate Chips.
 Choose 70% + high flavanol dark chocolate chips for the biggest heart-healthy flavanol boost.
 Or, Lakanto monk fruit sweetened chocolate chips for a sugar-free option (not low FODMAP).